Patrick Marnham: Career

-In the 1970s, as a contributor to Private Eye with a fortnightly column he described a dispute among the gambling fraternity of the Clermont Club, following the 'Lucan murder' case.
-The crime caused a bitter quarrel between Lord Lucan's friends that led to the suicide of the impecunious artist and flaneur Dominic Elwes.
+In the 1970s, as a contributor to Private Eye with a fortnightly column, Marnham described a dispute among the gambling fraternity of the Clermont Club, following the "Lucan murder" case.
+The crime caused a bitter quarrel between Lord Lucan's friends that led to the suicide of the impecunious artist and flaneur Dominick Elwes.
 Marnham's article provoked the financier James Goldsmith to prosecute Private Eye for criminal libel.
-Marnham and the editor Richard Ingrams were committed for trial at the Old Bailey and had to appear in the dock of No. 1 Court before Goldsmith decided to drop the case.
+Marnham and the editor Richard Ingrams were committed for trial at the Old Bailey and had to appear in the dock of No. 1 Court, before Goldsmith decided to drop the case.
 Marnham described the legal battle in Trail of Havoc: In the Steps of Lord Lucan.
-Marnham and James Comyn QC, the Eyes barrister, became firm friends and Comyn, by then a High Court judge, proposed that they should embark on a new study of the miracles at Lourdes - to be published anonymously 'by two barristers'.
-Nothing came of this suggestion but following the Goldsmith prosecution Marnham was asked to write the first history of Private Eye.
+Marnham and James Comyn QC, the Eyes barrister, became firm friends and Comyn, by then a High Court judge, proposed that they should embark on a new study of the miracles at Lourdes – to be published anonymously "by two barristers".
+Nothing came of this suggestion but, following the Goldsmith prosecution, Marnham was asked to write the first history of Private Eye.
 His account was bitterly resented by the paper's first editor Christopher Booker, who tried to prevent its appearance.
 The book was eventually published in 1982.
 A brief appearance in the Sunday Times Best Sellers list was terminated when the management of the magazine declined to order a reprint.

-In 1968 Marnham had left Private Eye to become assistant features editor of the Daily Telegraph Magazine and a special correspondent for the Daily Telegraph, reporting from Africa and the Middle East.
-His first book, Road to Katmandu, described an overland journey to Nepal, hitchhiking along 'the hippy trail'.
+In 1968, Marnham had left Private Eye to become assistant features editor of the Daily Telegraph Magazine and a special correspondent for the Daily Telegraph, reporting from Africa and the Middle East.
+His first book, Road to Katmandu, described an overland journey to Nepal, hitchhiking along "the hippy trail".